gi-no/blog_mean_stack/article2.md

 ####  Japanese search
-MongoDB's full-text searching only support Latin languages, and does not support other language like Japanese.
+MongoDB's full-text searching only support Latin languages, and does not support other languages like Japanese.

-We can use ElasticSearch or other engine.But for now, we use TinySegmenter to tokenize Japanese.
+We can use ElasticSearch or other engines.
+But for now, we use TinySegmenter to tokenize Japanese.

 Add "tokenizedName" field to store and indexing tokenized message.